 - Changdong Guan, MSca,

 - Gregg W. Stone, MDm,

-- PANDA III Investigators
+- on behalf of the PANDA III Investigators

 - aDepartment of Cardiology, Fu Wai Hospital, National Center for Cardiovascular Diseases, Chinese Academy of Medical Sciences, Beijing, China

 - bDepartment of Cardiology, Chinese PLA 252 Hospital, Baoding, China